-Unless you have a particularly strong taste for gold-plated shirts or diamond-encrusted underwear, a leather jacket is likely to be the biggest investment you’ll ever make in your wardrobe.
+Unless you have a particularly strong taste for gold-plated shirts or diamond-encrusted underwear, a leather jacket is likely to be one of the biggest investments you’ll ever make in your wardrobe.
 Splash out on a good one, and your future grandkids might end up wearing it one day.
 Then again, don’t start thinking you can go from zero to badass simply by throwing a lot of money at the problem.
-A poorly-fitting leather jacket will look ridiculous, no matter how much it cost.
+A poorly-fitting leather jacket will look ridiculous, no matter how much it costs.

 A leather jacket isn’t so much an item of clothing as an extension of your character.
 More so than any other garment you own, your choice says something about you – so don’t go writing checks your personality can’t cash.

 There are several main styles to choose from when looking to buy a leather jacket.
 By far the most famous is the double riders, aka the classic biker jacket made famous by everyone from James Dean to The Ramones.
 A true staple of rebel attire, several decades worth of under-nourished rockstars have proven just how great it looks with skinny black denim and boots, although it can be fleshed out for bulkier frames when worn over a hoodie, a la Kanye West.
 For many, the legendary Schott 613 Perfecto is the only name you need to know in this category, although countless others exist at all price points and in all colors.
 For a more wallet-friendly option that doesn’t skimp on quality, check out Beckett Simonon.

 For a sportier look, the motocross (also known as the café racer) jacket does away with most of the unnecessary zips, studs, and epaulettes for a streamlined fit that was originally intended to minimize drag while racing at high speeds.
 Its naturally figure-hugging cut means this style should really only be worn over a T-shirt or other slim under-layer.
 Many of these moto-style jackets sport quilted paneling, often on the shoulders and elbows.